mismayil/daily-arxiv-digest/README.md

-# get-daily-arxiv-noti
+# daily-arxiv-notifications

+This repo is a modified fork of [get-daily-arxiv-noti](https://github.com/kobiso/get-daily-arxiv-noti).

-You can get daily arxiv notification with pre-defined keywords as [here](https://github.com/kobiso/daily-arxiv-noti/issues).
+You can get daily arxiv notification with pre-defined keywords as [here](https://github.com/mismayil/daily-arxiv-notifications/issues).

 Arxiv.org announces new submissions every day on fixed time as informed [here](https://arxiv.org/help/submit).